Swift-Universe/Swift-Tensor/README.md

 ## Contribution

 Contributions are welcome.
-Please maintain integrity with the existing coding style in this project as it helps in easily understanding the code such as `////` have been used to comment whereas `///` is used for fixing the problems in code.
+Please comply with the existing coding style as it helps in easily understanding the code.
+For instance, `////` have been used to comment whereas `///` is used for fixing the problems in code.

 This project is aimed at growing by adding more features that are important to `Tensor` type of data including matrix and vector type of data also.
 You may pull a request to add new features or for fixing bugs.